A Classic Braise

-Korma is one of the classic sauces of India and it means to braise.
-And you can play until your heart’s content with what you would like to feature in this sauce.
+Korma is one of the classic sauces of India, and it means to braise.
+Play until your heart’s content with what you would like to feature in this sauce.
 Indian chicken korma is a favorite North Indian dish served at celebrations.
-It can be rich with cream and butter and pureed nuts, or light and aromatic.
-Also, it can be mildly hot from chilies or fiery, depending on your taste.
+It can be rich with cream, butter, and pureed nuts, or light, and aromatic.
+Also, you decide whether to make a mild korma or add heat from a generous dose of chilies, all depending on your taste.
 Korma’s exotic flavor comes from fenugreek seeds, star anise, cinnamon, cloves, cardamom or fennel, depending on the region and the cook.
 South Indians add grated coconut or coconut milk to this curry.

 Make it Vegetarian